silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/index.md

 themes.

-SilverStripe includes a myriad of extension API's such as *Extension Hooks* and support for programming patterns such Dependency Injection.
+SilverStripe includes a myriad of extension API's such as *Extension Hooks* and support for programming patterns such as *Dependency Injection*.
 Allowing developers to tailor the framework to their needs without modifying the core framework.

 [CHILDREN Exclude="How_Tos"]